tecnico-sec/Secure-Sockets-in-action/README.md

 java -cp .
 Server
 ```

+If you receive an exception saying ```Exception in thread "main" java.net.BindException: Address already in use```, then this means that the port 5000 is already in use on your machine.
+You can either shutdown the application that is making use of the port or you can change the hardcoded port 5000 in the ```Server.java``` file and recompile using ```javac```.

 The `cp` option specifies the *classpath*, i.e., where to look for the Java class files.
 In this case, the current directory is specified as classpath.